-The following instructions apply to installing the AT-2973SX, AT-2973T, and AT-2973T/4 adapters in most systems.
+The following instructions apply to installing the adapter in most systems.
 For details about performing these tasks on your particular system, refer to the manuals that were supplied with your system.

 To perform this procedure, you need to supply a Phillips-head screw.